 I mean..
 I can’t get over how carefree and natural that is.
 Looks like the cake came out of the woods that way!

-Now, I hate to do this but you'll thank me later.
-If you are having an outdoor wedding, here are 3 not-so-great blooms you should stay away from when picking your bridal bouquet flowers .
+Now, I hate to do this but you’ll thank me later.
+If you are having an outdoor wedding, here are some not-so-great blooms you should stay away from when picking your bridal bouquet flowers .

 “Such a sensitive little flower” No, literally.
 Hydrangeas have such soft, showy blooms that are so springy and fun but these must be kept hydrated and die pretty quickly (especially if you’re going to be out in the sun).
 Unfortunately, might not be worth the risk!

 These are such a popular flower for wedding bouquets.
 But for an outdoor wedding?
 These flowers tend to brown super easily, especially if put in a harsh weather environment.
 Such a shame, these are such a classy and timeless flower.